-Our research integrates economics, ecology and mathematical methods to understand the management of biological natural resources like forests or any natural populations.
-This has created a dialogue between existing scientific traditions and new discoveries realized by transferring knowledge between different fields.
-In proceeding toward new directions we are guided by cross-disciplinarity and the requirements of sound theoretical basis, mathematics, detailed empirical realism and computational methods.
-This enables harsh progressive and critical reflection of existing science, policy and practice.
+Our research integrates economics, ecology, and mathematical methods to understand the management of biological natural resources such as forests, fish, or reindeer.
+This has created a dialogue between existing scientific traditions and new discoveries that is realized by transferring knowledge between various fields.
+In proceeding toward new directions, we are guided by cross-disciplinarity and the requirements of sound theoretical basis, mathematics, detailed empirical realism, and computational methods.
+This enables harsh, progressive, and critical reflection of existing science, policy, and practice.